scott-griffiths/bitstring/doc/html/_sources/slicing.txt

 The BitString as a list
 -----------------------

 If you treat a bitstring object as a list whose elements are all either '1' or '0' then you won't go far wrong.
-The table below gives some of the equivalent ways of using functions and the standard slice notation.
+The table below gives some of the equivalent ways of using methods and the standard slice notation.

 ===========================  ======================================
 Using functions              Using slices